rtanas/empirica-dev/Readme.md

 git clone https://github.com/amaatouq/room-assignment-csop
 ```

-2. Go into the folder with `cd room-assignment-csop`
+2. Go into the folder with `cd empirica-dev`
 3. Install the required dependencies `meteor npm install`
 4. Edit the `admin` password in the settings file `local.json` to something you like.
 5. Run the local instance with `meteor --settings local.json`